magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/annotations.md

 Annotations are essentially comments in the code.
 In PHP, they all are marked by a preceding `@` symbol.

-Within [test methods](../test.html#test-tag), annotations are contained within their own node.
+Within [test methods], annotations are contained within their own node.

 ## Principles